columbus-elst-connection/CFP/README.md

 So come and learn how to model your favourite forms of nature.

 ### Notes for reviewers
+Our workshop will provide participants with material that will allow them to work through a guided set of excercises and projects.
+From this material and interations with the workshop leaders, participants will learn about L-systems, their use and techniques to create them.

+Below is a rough outline of the workshop.
+* Welcome
+* Introduction to L-systems
+* Excercises to explore L-systems and various techniques
+* Show and tell

 ### Who is your ideal audience?